mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 That should produce ~1M binary, linked against libsystemd (for journal access) and libnftables (to re-apply cgroupv2 nftables rules), which can then be installed and copied between systems normally.
 OCaml compiler is only needed to build the tool, not to run it.

+scnpm.service_ systemd unit file can be used to auto-start it on boot.

-Journal is used as an event source instead of more conventional dbus signals to be able to monitor state of all "systemd --user" unit instances as well as system ones, which will be sent over multiple transient dbus'es, so much more difficult to reliably track otherwise.
+Journal is used as an event source instead of more conventional dbus signals to be able to monitor state changes of units under all "systemd --user" instances as well as system ones, which are sent through multiple transient dbus brokers, so much more difficult to reliably track there.

 .. _OCaml: https://ocaml.org/
+.. _scnpm.service: scnpm.service